BCDevOps/platform-services/security/vault/docs/provisioning-method-vault-consumers.md

 ## Introduction

 Before a new Vault consumer can be onboarded, certain objects must be created in Vault.
-The relevant Vault objects are a new Secrets Engine mount points, roles, and policies, see [structure-within-vault.md](./structure-within-vault.md).
+The relevant Vault objects are new Secrets Engine mount points, roles, and policies, see [structure-within-vault.md](./structure-within-vault.md).

 The premise is to automate this process.